Hybrid Cloud for Scientific Research

 With Avere, cloud functionality can be added at a pace that matches current goals, objectives, and budgets.
 Existing storage resources can be optimized and fully used while migrating to new, cloud-ready scientific workflow models, resulting in a flexible life science IT infrastructure.

 When it comes to working with next generation sequencing (NGS) data informatics, any deficiencies in infrastructure can quickly bring work to halt.
 The research generates large amounts of sequence data per run.
 IT must overcome issues of capacity, performance, collaboration, security, and interoperability.
-Avere FXT Edge filers keep the most in-demand data required currently by researchers on the fastest, most accessible storage while allowing organizations to take advantage of efficient, low-cost object storage and cloud compute to process more data in less time.
+Avere FXT Edge filers keep the most in-demand data required currently by researchers on the fastest, most accessible storage while allowing organizations to take advantage of efficient cloud compute and storage.

 Healthcare entities often struggle with long-term storage of large radiology images.
-Their size can quickly take an unhealthy bite out IT budgets.
+Their size can quickly take an unhealthy bite out of IT budgets.
 Moving aging files to less expensive storage is a must to gain efficiencies that can scale with the growing use of radiology to diagnose and treat patients.
-But, timely access to these files remains important, eliminating many traditional storage types as effective options.
+But timely access to these files remains important, eliminating many traditional storage types as effective options.
 Building an active radiology image archive using object storage fronted by Avere FXT Edge filers can provide scale, efficiency, and timely access to files.
-Avere allows for easy movement of aging files to public cloud providers and/or private object storage systems.
+Avere allows for easy movement of aging files to public cloud providers.
 Data stored in these archives remains active through familiar file system interfaces and reduces latency to the needed data.

 Personalized medicine merges bioinformatics and clinical informatics.
 For a healthcare system, building an IT infrastructure to support personalized medicine is a new and different venture.
 IT needs to supply high-performance computation capabilities mimicking those found in HPC and Grid Computing environments while supporting the healthcare information systems used at the point-of-care.
 Translational medicine innovators are using Avere FXT Edge filers as a key part of this bridge, allowing high-performance access to data and the ability to use cost-effective cloud services in addition to on-premises IT infrastructure.